MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     ![Screenshot of an empty workspace in Fabric.](./Images/new-empty-workspace.png)

-> **Note**: The exercises in this lab require two users: a Workspace Admin and a Workspace Viewer on the workspace just created.
-When you created the workspace required for this exercise, you automatically became a member of the Workspace Admin role.
-The second user from your environment can be added to the Workspace Viewer role in the workspace by clicking on  **Manage Access** in the Workspace.
+> **Note**: When you create a workspace, you automatically become a member of the Workspace Admin role.
+You can add a second user from your environment to the Workspace Viewer role.
+This can be done by selecting **Manage Access** within the workspace, then **Add people or groups**.
+This will allow the second user to view the workspace content.

 ## Create a data warehouse